Upcoming Events

 Virtual Coffee Chats

 For Past Abide Attendees: Come discuss topics of shared interest with Abiders while building meaningful relationships and encouraging one another on your journeys.
-Email rema@abidegathering.org to be added to any communication and calendar events about these meetings.
+Email grace@abidegathering.org to be added to any communication and calendar events about these meetings.
+Many of these groups also have their own groups in the Abide Whatsapp Community—email us if you need the link.

-Tech & Startups | Monthly on 2nd Fridays, 11:45 am - 1 pm ET / 8:45 am - 10 am PT
+Tech & Startups | Monthly on 2nd Fridays | 11:45 am - 1 pm ET / 8:45 am - 10 am PT

-For anyone in the tech and startup space, including those who work in tech and have started any kind of business (doesn’t have to be tech-related).
+For anyone in the tech and startup space to meet, learn from, and encourage each other.
+This group includes those who work in tech or have started any kind of venture (doesn’t have to be tech-related).
 If you think this might be the space for you but you’re not sure, it probably is—come join us!
-Facilitated by David Park.

 Organizational Leaders | Thursdays in 2025: Feb.
 27, April 17, June 12, Sept.
 11, Nov.
-13, 11:45 am - 1 pm ET / 8:45 am - 10 am PT
+13 | 11:45 am - 1 pm ET / 8:45 am - 10 am PT

-For Parents | Thursday, February 20, 7 pm ET / 4:00 pm PT
+For Parents | May 12, June 4 | 7 - 8:15 pm ET / 4 - 5:15 pm PT

 Connect with other parents to share the joys and challenges of raising children, whether you have toddlers or teens.
 Facilitated by Jean Park.
-To join: Email Rema for a pre-meeting form to fill out.

 As the founder of Attune, Tracy is honored to be tasked with cultivating spiritually-attuned leadership within an array of inspiring organizations.
 Attune offers tools and training to help teams slow down, listen deeply, and tap into more of God’s guidance for the decision making, strategic direction setting, and team building of organizational leadership.

-We Are Liminality and We Don’t Have to Choose a Side
+We Are Liminality and We Don’t Have to Choose a Side (March 2025)

 Tasha is a mixed race Korean American melancholy dreamer with a contemplative soul.
 She grew up in a multicultural and biracial home and because of that, she’s spent her life navigating cultural collisions and liminal space.
 She sees the world best through stories and poetry.
 She is passionate about helping others notice beauty and embrace themselves as wholly beloved.
 She writes about everyday life, faith, and cultural and ethnic identity; writing has always been the way she’s found hope and shalom.
 She lives in the greater Indianapolis area with her family and is currently a student Spiritual Director.

-The Parent's Guide to College, Career, & Calling in Our Modern World
+The Parent's Guide to College, Career, & Calling in Our Modern World (May 2025)

 Andy is the Vice President of Wake Forest University where he leads their career innovation and development initiatives for students and alumni.
 He has been a leader in talent identification and development in both corporate and higher education for over 25 years, and was an executive at Stanford Business School and several edtech startups prior to Wake Forest.
 He lives in Charlotte, NC with his wife Kathryn, and has three adult children.